 Our Lady of Mt.
 Carmel Church was built in 1928, inspired by 17th century Roman Baroque churches.
 Rev. Gioacchino Maffei organized the original congregation and raised the funds for its construction.
 The façade is accented with smooth Corinthian pilasters, floral ornaments, and Baroque scrolls.
 The interior is well preserved although later 20th century alterations have left only a portion of the painted interior decoration intact.

-The structure was listed on Preservation Worcester’s 2016 Most Endangered Structures List and also on the 2016 Preservation Massachusetts Most Endangered Resources List.
-The city’s one-year demolition delay expired in May and the owner can legally demolish the structure.
+The structure was listed on Preservation Worcester’s 2016 and 2017 Most Endangered Structures Lists and also on the 2016 Preservation Massachusetts Most Endangered Resources List.
+The city’s one-year demolition delay expired in May 2017 and the owner can legally demolish the structure.